Denver Personal Injury Attorney

 You have the right to collect two types of compensation in your personal injury claim: economic damages and non-economic damages.
 Economic damages refer to your tangible out of pocket losses, while non-economic damages refer to the intangible pain and suffering you endure as a result of the injury accident.

 Non-economic damages are more difficult to quantify.
 These may refer to any instances of physical and mental pain and suffering you experienced, including the development of mental illnesses, chronic pain, mental anguish, and a loss of quality of life.
-Your attorney will help you determine which damages you may qualify for and their estimated amount.
+Your attorney will help you determine which damages you may qualify for and their estimated amount and communicate with insurance companies on your behalf.

-Why You Need a Denver Personal Injury Lawyer
+Why You Need a Denver Personal Injury Attorney

 - Most personal injury cases settle out of the courtroom during negotiations, and negotiating with an attorney or an insurance company can be difficult.
 Your injury attorney will have the experience and skills necessary to advocate for your best interests in these situations.